6 min read

 It has been reported that Jeff Bezos advises that the leader, the one hosting the meeting, should always be the last to talk.
 Why?
 If the leader gives their opinion first, everyone will be influenced and follow what they say.
 When you’re leading the meeting, your role is facilitator.
 You’re there to move the agenda forward, remind attendees of the meeting objective, pose questions, and build links between ideas to facilitate collaboration, innovation, and problem-solving.

 Over time, reoccurring team meetings can become stale and boring when the agenda is predictable.
-To overcome this, add some life to your meeting by incorporating different elements and activities.
+To overcome this, infuse some creativity into your meetings by incorporating different elements and activities.
 From having a guest speaker to getting aligned as a team, adding an activity that adds value can make your meetings more effective.
 Gain inspiration by checking out our 17 stealworthy meeting ideas.

 In a survey of US employees, the number one challenge and annoyance of meetings is off-topic conversations and tangents.
 Tangents derail the critical items to be covered in the agenda, leaving attendees frustrated that their expectations for the meeting were not met.
 While it is important to make everyone feel heard, in these situations, as the meeting leader, you need to step in, record their topic, reiterate the agenda, and reinforce the outcome of the meeting to get the discussion back on track.